fewwwww/awesome-uniswap-hooks/README.md

 - [The Uniswap Hook Incubator](https://atrium.academy/uniswap): An 8-week program to help advanced DeFi devs build hooks.
 - [What are you building with Uniswap v4 hooks?](https://x.com/haydenzadams/status/1885786932438823252): A discussion tweet from Hayden Adams.
 - [The current AMM hook extension system matrix](https://x.com/z0r0zzz/status/1933212332597141685): A graph for Uniswap Hooks and other AMM hook extension system.
+- [v4 Uniswap Data](https://www.v4.xyz/): The hub for Uniswap data and hooks powered by HyperIndex.

 ## 🙏 Thanks